-Pros: An air mattress that is resistant to molding is a worthwhile investment, especially if you plan to mainly use it for camping or outdoors.
-This air mattress is resistant to mildew, fungus, and even odors, so you’ll have little to worry about, even if it gets damp or wet on your trip.
+Pros: An air mattress resistant to molding is a worthwhile investment, especially if you plan to mainly use it for camping or outdoors.
+This air mattress is resistant to mildew, fungus, and even odors, so you’ll have little to worry about, even if it gets damp on your trip.
 The ComfortStrong coils provide greater firmness and support than most air mattresses offer, while the top is soft and velvety to add some extra comfort even without a mattress pad.
 The double-locked valve features a dual seal that offers superior protection against leaks.

-Cons: Unlike most models, this air mattress doesn’t come with its own carrying bag included.
+Cons: Unlike most models, this air mattress doesn’t come with its carrying bag included.
 You may want to hang onto the box and wrappings or buy your own.
-You’ll have to buy your own pump separately, too.
+You’ll have to buy your pump separately, too.

 Onirii Inflatable Car Air Mattress Bed

 This unique, specialty air mattress was designed to fit in the backseat of cars and other vehicles.

 Pros: If you’re a car camper, this air mattress is for you.
 This uniquely shaped air mattress is designed to fit in the backseat of a car, though it’s certainly not limited to these spaces.
 There’s an SUV version that is better suited to larger trucks and SUVs instead of standard-sized cars.
 It’s fully waterproof and has two regular pillows and a travel-style neck pillow.
 Quite a range of other useful accessories come included with your purchase: an air pump, a gas nozzle, a repair pad, a carrying bag, an eye mask, and earplugs.
 And you get all of this for one nice, low price.